indracahyae/TokoKu-mobile/README.md

 # e-commerce mobile application
 This repo without node_modules folder (we can add manually with => npm i).<br>
-This is still on going project
+This is still on going project. now this project not maintained, but still we can get some insight, be aware with deprecated library.

 ## Features
 Login <br>